-Dietary fiber, with a recommended daily amount for pregnant women of 28 g, is the part of plant that the digestive system cannot break down.
-However, rather than simply building up in, and clogging your system, fiber moves with relative ease through the digestive tract, and helps to ensure that all is running smoothly.
+Dietary fiber is the part of a plant that the digestive system cannot break down.
+However, rather than simply building up and clogging your system, fiber moves with relative ease through the digestive tract and helps ensure that everything runs smoothly and comfortably.
 Dietary fiber comes in two forms, soluble and insoluble:

 Types of dietary fiber

-• Soluble fiber dissolves in water and forms a gel, which helps manage cholesterol levels, and deal with high glucose levels and diabetes
+- Soluble fiber dissolves in water and forms a gel, which can help manage cholesterol levels, and keep high glucose levels stable.

-• Insoluble fiber does not dissolve in water, and rather acts as a bit of a plow, making its way through the digestive tract pushing rogue bits of waste through
+- Insoluble fiber does not dissolve in water but acts as a plow, making its way through the digestive tract, pushing rogue bits of waste and keeping waste moving regularly.

 How does fiber help during pregnancy?

-Although fiber is quite important for the digestive health of all men, women, and children, getting enough fiber becomes absolutely essential when you are pregnant.
-Due to the hormone-slowed digestive system and organ-displacing womb, many pregnant women will experience constipation, which can also lead to hemorrhoids.
-Consuming lots of fiber can help fight off constipation and keep you regular, which also goes a ways toward preventing hemorrhoids.
-It also helps control your pregnancy weight gains, keeping them within a healthy level.
-Fiber can also help clear your colon of the waste products that could be detrimental for your health, whether pregnant or not.
-Just remember that it’s a good idea to drink a lot of water if you’re eating a lot of fiber.
+Although fiber is important for the digestive health of all people, getting enough fiber becomes absolutely essential when you are pregnant.
+Experts agree that at least 25-30 grams of fiber should be eaten daily.
+Due to the hormone-slowed digestive system and organ-displacing womb, many pregnant people will experience constipation, which can also lead to hemorrhoids.
+Consuming lots of fiber can help fight off constipation and keep you regular, which also goes a long way toward preventing hemorrhoids.
+Just remember that fiber amounts need to be increased slowly and that it’s important to drink a lot of water if you’re eating a lot of fiber.

 What are some good sources of fiber?